HTML PROGRAMMING:HTML – Basic Tags

 Browsers automatically:

-• Make headings bold
+• Display headings in bold

 • Increase font size for higher-level headings

-• Add space above and below headings
+• Add spacing above and below headings

 Paragraph tag (<p>)